Arkansas, known for its picturesque landscapes and abundant flora, is home to many insect species.

 Bumblebees are the most common bee in Arkansas, with about 12 species.

 They’re fuzzy and yellow-orange with black stripes on their abdomen.
-Their larvae are white and puffy, making them look like tiny cotton balls.
+Their larvae are white and puffy, looking like tiny cotton balls.

 Bumblebees make a lot of noise when they fly, which can be heard from quite a distance away.